void-linux/void-packages/README.md

 $ ./xbps-src pkg <pkgname>
 ```

-When the package and its required dependencies are built, the binary packages will be in
+When the package and its required dependencies are built, the binary packages will be created
-default local repository at `hostdir/binpkgs`; the path to this local repository can be added to
+and registered in the default local repository at `hostdir/binpkgs`; the path to this local repository can be added to
-the xbps configuration files or by explicitly appending it via cmdline, i.e `xbps-install --repository=/path/to/hostdir/binpkgs`.
+any xbps configuration file or by explicitly appending them via cmdline, i.e:

+    $ xbps-install --repository=/path/to/hostdir/binpkgs ...
+    $ xbps-query --repository=/path/to/hostdir/binpkgs ...

 By default **xbps-src** will try to resolve package dependencies in this order: